mitgor1/atlas/README.md

 ## Usage

 ### Getting Started
 You are now ready to run the application after successfully installing and configuring the project as described in the installation section.
-Make sure your directory structure matches the one in the repository.
+Make sure your directory structure matches the one in the repository, all the necessary files can be accessed from the master branch.

 ### Running the Application
 Start the application by typing the following command into your terminal: